samirsahoo007/system-design-primer/README.md

     * Rebalancing adds additional complexity.
 A sharding function based on [consistent hashing](http://www.paperplanes.de/2011/12/9/the-magic-of-consistent-hashing.html) can reduce the amount of transferred data.
 * Joining data from multiple shards is more complex.
 * Sharding adds more hardware and additional complexity.

+# How to choose a shard key for MongoDB

+# Conceptually, how does database sharding differ from a federation

+At a high level, they are similar.

+    In MongoDB you have a multiple "replica sets" and you "shard" the data across these sets for horizontal scalability.
+    In SQL Server you have use "replication" across servers and then provide a "partitioned view" across replicated servers to allow for horizontal scalability.

+The big differences are in the implementation and the technologies themselves.
+For example SQL Server supports joins and actually has some logic for joining across servers.
+MongoDB has no notion of a join and provides none of this logic.

+Both systems use some form of partition key for partitioning the data.
+SQL Server requires application-level logic for sending queries to the best node (colocating).
+MongoDB provides a router program mongos that will correctly route sharded queries without extra application logic.

+There's also the issue of balancing.
+MongoDB provides automatic balancing, so if one shard becomes overloaded with data, some of that data will be sent to other nodes.
+With SQL Server you have to manually define the partitions and the servers on which they reside.

 ##### Source(s) and further reading: sharding